sjkilts/tinc/_posts/2023-08-16-superficial-you-essay.md

 do u under stand

 how hard it is
-to put a disclaimer about appropriate use  of content or an age warning
+to put a disclaimer
+we need appropriate use of content
+and an age warning
 what is accesibility

----

-*there is some innapropriate language in this image*